Buying Tips

 Current engine health and compression

-Current brake, suspension and steering condition
+Current brakes, suspension and steering condition

 Current tyre condition and wear pattern